webgriffe/SyliusAkeneoPlugin/README.md

       weight:
         type: 'generic_property'
         options:
-          akeneo_attribute_code: 'weight'
+          $akeneoAttributeCode: 'weight'
-          property_path: 'weight'
+          $propertyPath: 'weight'
       depth:
         type: 'generic_property'
         options:
-          akeneo_attribute_code: 'depth'
+          $akeneoAttributeCode: 'depth'
-          property_path: 'depth'
+          $propertyPath: 'depth'
       width:
         type: 'generic_property'
         options:
-          akeneo_attribute_code: 'width'
+          $akeneoAttributeCode: 'width'
-          property_path: 'width'
+          $propertyPath: 'width'
       height:
         type: 'generic_property'
         options:
-          akeneo_attribute_code: 'height'
+          $akeneoAttributeCode: 'height'
-          property_path: 'height'
+          $propertyPath: 'height'
 ```

-For each `generic_property` value handler you have to configure, in `property_path`, the Sylius product property path of the property where to store the value of the Akeneo attribute whose code is configured with `akeneo_attribute_code`.
+For each `generic_property` value handler you have to configure, in `$propertyPath`, the Sylius product property path of the property where to store the value of the Akeneo attribute whose code is configured with `$akeneoAttributeCode`.

 In the same way you can import other product properties like shipping category and other custom properties you possibly added to your store.